Nugent is a popular name in Ireland, and also Britain, America and Australia.

 Michael Nugent is an Irish writer and campaigner.
 He co-wrote the musical theatre production I, Keano, which was a Roman warrior spoof of the story of Roy Keane walking out on the Irish football team just days before the World Cup in 2002.

 Nugent’s book Dear John was a best-seller in Ireland.
-It was a collection of correspondents between his fictional character ‘John’ and the Irish Taoiseach Albert Reynolds.
+It was a collection of correspondence between his fictional character ‘John’ and the Irish Taoiseach Albert Reynolds.
 ‘John’ was seeking support from the country’s leader for a grant to help launch his business of producing dog bowls that looked like dinner plates.

 Nugent is also a member of Atheism Ireland, an organisation that believes peace and happiness can be achieved without religion, although they are tolerant to let people believe in whatever they choose.